 Toast nuts in a hot skillet or in a 375ºF/190ºC preheated oven for about 10 minutes.
 Let cool.
 (Remove skin if desired).
 Meanwhile make caramel a sec (caramel without water).
 In a hot saucepan stir in powdered sugar over medium high heat and cook until it turns brown but not too dark.
 Turn off the heat and fold in the toasted nuts.
 Transfer the caramelized nuts onto a silicon mat and let cool completely.
 Break into pieces (save some for decoration).
 While the food processor is running throw in the caramelized nuts pieces and blend for 5 minutes or until it forms a paste.
+Keep praliné at room temperature.
 Save 5 ounces (150g) for the praliné crunch and refrigerate leftover for later use.
+Slightly warm up before reusing.

 *Also known as paillete feuilletine, these crepes dentelles crumbs are a great addition to cake making.
 It can be subbed for crushed corn flakes.
 Melt milk chocolate and cocoa butter or coconut oil at 105ºF (41ºC).
-Mix the melted chocolate mixture with the praliné and fold in feuillantine or crushed corn flakes and set aside at room temperature.
+Mix the melted chocolate mixture with the room temp praliné and fold in feuilletine or crushed corn flakes and set aside at room temperature.

 Beat egg whites with cream of tartar and one third of the sugar, on medium speed.
 Meanwhile, crush nuts and toast them lightly in the oven and cool.
 In a food processor, blend the toasted nuts, powdered sugar and flour together until coarse.
 Set mixer to high speed and beat egg whites into firm peaks adding the remaining sugar gradually.
 Set oven to 400ºF/200ºC.
 Stop mixer and fold the nuts-sugar mixture into the meringue.
 Using a large offset spatula, spread dacquoise mixture onto a greased parchment or silicon mat.
 Or, pipe out into desired size disks.